GSA/plainlanguage.gov/_pages/resources/content-types/clarity-in-financial-documents.md

 The next column includes links to recent and past financial literacy initiatives to produce clear and helpful documents for investors.

-## Plain Language at the Securities and Exchange Commission
+## Plain language at the Securities and Exchange Commission

 The SEC proposed [new forms](http://www.sec.gov/rules/proposed/33-8358.pdf) to tell investors if their brokers are getting extra payments when they recommend investors buy mutual funds.